kasim666/MoltiniOSTutorial/Tutorial/index.md

 Great!
 We have created our account.
 ![screenshot-1](./Screenshots/screenshot-1.png)
 Now we want to customize our web store.
-When you login to your account on [Moltin](https://www.moltin.com), you will notice that the default store has already been created for you, change the name of your store to anything to your liking.
+When you login to your account on [Moltin](https://www.moltin.com), you will notice that the default store has already been created for you, so just change the name of your store to anything to your liking.
 I have changed mine to "iStore".
 ![screenshot-2](./Screenshots/screenshot-2.png)
 You will also need to make a note of the API keys for calling API on your store.
 There are two keys:

 * Client ID
 * Client secret

 The client ID or "public ID" is needed for most API calls.
-It gives you basic level of access privileges.
+It gives you a basic level of access privileges.
 We are going to use it on the shopping app to communicate with the store backend.

 You should keep the client secret safe and never reveal it or copy-paste it into source code.

 You will also notice the API usage counter.
-For purpose of this tutorial, the 30000 is more enough.
+For purpose of this tutorial, the 30,000 is more enough.

 Next, go to [Moltin](https://www.moltin.com)'s home page.
 Click on `Log In` and in the dropdown, choose `Forge Dashboard`.
 We are going to customise our newly created store with products.